Frame-One/ggxxacpr-twitch/README.md

 I have to segment the vods or twitch will terminate the stream at 48 hours.
 The stream runs for 23:59:53 then turns on again after a few seconds.

 #### Why do matches disconnect?
-I assume if the match cannot be downloaded before the players finish their session it ends, also genuine rage quits do happen but much rarer than the first case.
+I assume if the match cannot be downloaded before the players finish their session it ends.
+Also, genuine rage quits do happen but much rarer than the first case.

 #### Can I use this footage?
 Yes, just mention the channel name but if you forget it's ok.